CHAUTAUQUA ASSOCIATION OF DISCIPLES OF CHRIST

 Please read the following instructions carefully before filling out the reservation form below.

 Headquarters House (the house facing the Amphitheater) has four guest rooms on the 2nd floor and seven guest rooms on the 3rd floor.
 Each guest room is equipped with a window air conditioner and a small vanity sink with a cabinet beneath.
-Bed linens and towels are provided.
 There is no elevator.
 All guest rooms are accessible only by stairs.

 Graybiel House has 17 air-conditioned guest rooms.
-Graybiel is a four-story house, and all floors are served by an elevator.
+Graybiel is a four-story house, and all floors are accessible by elevator.
 Graybiel House is fully handicap accessible.
 Each guest room has a small vanity sink.